 As one of the go-to safety glasses on the market, laminated glass protects people and property from unexpected damage and improves security.

 What Is Laminated Glass?

 Laminated panes are created by bonding a clear, vinyl interlayer between at least two plies of glass.
 Its composition offers increased integrity against heavy or direct blows.
-With a special polycarbonate layer, laminated glass can even be bulletproof.
+With a special polycarbonate layer, this glass can even be bulletproof.

 Should this type of glass break, it doesn’t shatter and fall out of place.
 Thanks to the middle layer, broken glass pieces remain within the pane.
-This drastically reduces the chance for injury from jagged shards.
+This drastically reduces the chance of injury from jagged shards.

 What’s more, because it's formed from multiple layers, laminated glass reduces noise.

 Laminated glass can be fabricated to fit any space or feature any color your project demands.

 Because of its security benefits and resistance to impacts, laminated glass is a perfect material for projects where public safety and property protection are paramount.
 Common applications for laminated safety glass include:

 - Customer service windows